 - 4 large garlic cloves peeled

-- 2-3 tablespoons unsalted grass-fed butter or ghee divided use
+- 2-3 tablespoons unsalted grass-fed butter, ghee, plant butter divided use